Target365/sdk-for-php/README.md

 #### Getting started

-To get started please contact register as a new user at <http://target365.no> and follow the instructions.
+To get started please register at <http://target365.no> and follow the instructions.
 Registration is free!

 ### Installation